projet-aaa/platform/var/docs/back-end/ssl-setup.md

 openssl x509 -req -sha256 -days 365 -in server.csr -signkey server.key -out server.crt
 ```

+If you respect naming conventions, websocket server will automatically boot on ssl mode.
+Otherwise you will have to adapt names in `src-nodeserver/src/main/server.ts`.

 ## Example of a docker-compose.yml ready for SSL